Fort Nashborough: Preparations

-Aside from a short-lived trading post established in 1689 by fur trader Martin Chartier, no attempt had previously been made to permanently settle the area then known only as French Lick along the banks of the Cumberland River.
+In 1689, French-Canadian trader Martin Chartier established a trading post on the Cumberland River, near the present-day site of Nashville.
+In 1714, a group of French traders under the command of Charles Charleville established a settlement and trading post at the present location of downtown Nashville, which became known as French Lick.
+These settlers quickly established an extensive fur trading network with the local Native Americans, but by the 1740s the settlement had largely been abandoned.
 In 1779, John Buchanan Sr. migrated with his family from Cumberland County, Pennsylvania, to North Carolina.
 He first went to the "over-mountain" area of Virginia (modern day eastern Kentucky) in order to leave the party's women and small children in a secure area.
 The settlers then headed down the Cumberland River and, in early 1779, built a fortified station at French Lick.

 In February 1779, Overmountain leader James Robertson set out with a nine-man exploration party to the same area.
 Robertson had been a member of the Regulator Movement, as well as a founding leader of the Watauga settlement.
 A 3,000 acre land grant was negotiated with Richard Henderson, a North Carolina land speculator, and arrangements were made for the movement of the group's families to the area.
 The colonists agreed to pay Henderson 26 pounds of silver per hundred acres, which was then considered an expensive price (equal to approximately $6.20/acre).
 Robertson charged three of his men to stay behind and plant corn in preparation for the arrival of the much larger group, which had remained behind in the Washington District.

 Robertson then journeyed to the Illinois Country (an area claimed by Virginia at the time) to meet with General George Rogers Clark (a land agent of Virginia), who was dispensing "cabin rights" on very favorable terms.
 Robertson, whose 1772 Watauga settlement had originally been opposed to the control of the area by the Province of North Carolina, thought it possible that the yet-to-be established extended border between the Virginia and North Carolina frontiers might throw control of any new Cumberland River settlement to Virginia.
 Therefore, he wished to get secure and clear land titles to eliminate any future complications over ownership.
 After making provisional arrangements with General Clark, Robertson prepared for the colonization of the Cumberland country.